 Because loads are low and speeds moderate, rope sheaves use two deep groove ball bearings.
 For a long, maintenance-free period sealed bearings are required.
 SKF deep groove ball bearings are available with various seal executions.

-A floating bearing arrangement is used, each bearing locates the sheave axially in one direction and the whole arrangement is able to move axially a small distance between the two end positions.
+A floating bearing arrangement is used, where each bearing locates the sheave axially in one direction and the whole arrangement is able to move axially over a small distance between the two end positions.

 The manufacturer's existing rope sheave design uses two 6207-2RS1 bearings.
 SKF has replaced the RS1 seal with the RSH seal.
 In this example we check the suitability of 6207-2RSH bearings (→ product details).

-The next step in the selection process is to determine the method to base the size selection on.
-The bearings are running in typical operating conditions and therefore, rolling contact fatigue is the probable failure mode.
+The next step in the selection process is to determine the method, on which to base the size selection.
+The bearings are running in typical operating conditions and, therefore, rolling contact fatigue is the probable failure mode.
 We base the size selection on rating life.

 Basic rating life